sozu-proxy/sozu/doc/lifetime_of_a_session.md

 ### Creating the Session

-A session is the core unit of Sozu's business logic: forwarding trafic from a frontend to a backend and vice-versa.
+A session is the core unit of Sōzu's business logic: forwarding trafic from a frontend to a backend and vice-versa.
 It holds the data associated
 [with this session](https://github.com/sozu-proxy/sozu/blob/e4e7488232ad6523791b94ad201239bcf7eb9b30/lib/src/https_openssl.rs#L65-L83):
 tokens, current timeout state, protocol state, client address...